 These are the books that started it all – the stories that captured the hearts and imaginations of children and young adults worldwide.
 Written by Laura Ingalls Wilder and published by HarperCollins, these beloved books remain a favorite to this day.
 These classics have sold over 60 million copies in more than 100 countries.
-2020 marks the 85th anniversary of the first publication of the Little House on the Prairie novel in 1935.
+The 85th anniversary of the first publication of the Little House on the Prairie novel in 1935 is marked in 2020.

 - Little House in the Big Woods